maastrichtlawtech/case-law-explorer/docs/graphql/README.md

     - ⚠ ️S3 has globally unique bucket names, choose a unique name!
     - Configure your bucket according to your needs.
 Learn more about the [S3 pricing](https://aws.amazon.com/s3/pricing/?nc=sn&loc=4).
 - **Amazon OpenSearch Service (optional)**: The indexing service that facilitates the search of content inside your data.
 An OpenSearch domain will be automatically created with the scripts once you name it in the `.env` file.
 Or initiate it manually following the [Create an OpenSearch Service domain](https://docs.aws.amazon.com/opensearch-service/latest/developerguide/gsgcreate-domain.html) guide.
+  - We recommend to set up OpenSearch manually for the following reasons:
+    - The field type mapping (text, keyword, date, ...) can only be set at indexing time and cannot be changed afterwards
+    - The number of nodes and shards can only be set on creation
   - Configure your cluster according to your needs.
 Learn more about the [OpenSearch Service pricing](https://aws.amazon.com/opensearch-service/pricing/).

 ### Environment variables